youmukonpaku1337/katfetch/README.md

 # Configuration
 You can edit the ~/.config/katfetch/config or your own config file to reorder functions, add your own functions, or remove some.
 You can also set ascii art, color and to be centered or not.
+Note that configs other than ~/.config/katfetch/config should not contain the if else part since that recurses